awsdocs/aws-systems-manager-user-guide/doc_source/monitor-commands.md

 Run Command reports status details for three areas: plugins, invocations, and an overall command status\.
 A *plugin* is a code\-execution block that is defined in your command's Systems Manager \(SSM\) document\.
 For more information about plugins, see [Systems Manager Command document plugin reference](ssm-plugins.md)\.

 When you send a command to multiple instances at the same time, each copy of the command targeting each instance is a *command invocation*\.
-For example, if you use the AWS\-RunShellScript document and send an `ifconfig` command to 20 instances, that command has 20 invocations\.
+For example, if you use the `AWS-RunShellScript` document and send an `ifconfig` command to 20 Linux instances, that command has 20 invocations\.
 Each command invocation individually reports status\.
 The plugins for a given command invocation individually report status as well\.

 Lastly, Run Command includes an aggregated command status for all plugins and invocations\.
 The aggregated command status can be different than the status reported by plugins or invocations, as noted in the following tables\.